Working at Amsterdam UMC

 About your role

-• As an Assistant Professor, you will lead cutting-edge translational research with our Tytgat Institute-based research team into the causes of chronic intestinal failure in children, working closely with the clinical team at the pediatric department.
-You will conduct laboratory-based research at the Tytgat Institute, utilizing its state-of-the-art facilities, while fostering collaboration with clinical colleagues at the Emma Center for Personalized Medicine (Emma CPM) and the pediatric gastroenterology team at Kinderbuikcentrum Amsterdam UMC.
-This interdisciplinary approach will allow you to bridge the gap between scientific research and clinical care, identifying novel connections across various research projects.
+As an assistant professor, you will perform cutting-edge translational research focusing on chronic intestinal failure in children with our Tytgat Institute-based research team, while fostering collaboration with clinical colleagues at the Emma Center for Personalized Medicine (Emma CPM) and the pediatric gastroenterology team at Kinderbuikcentrum Amsterdam UMC.
+This interdisciplinary approach will allow you to bridge the gap between scientific research and clinical care.

 About you

-• You hold a PhD in Medicine, Medical Biology, Biochemistry, or a related field.
+• a PhD in Cell Biology, Medical Biology, or a related field;

-• You have a strong background in molecular and cellular pathways involved in intestinal development and/or function, with a particular focus on groundbreaking molecular cell biology and genetics.
+You have a strong interest in intestinal development and/or function, with a particular focus on groundbreaking (stem) cell biology and genetics.
+You aim to uncover innovative therapies for children with chronic intestinal failure in a multidisciplinary team.

 Rhiannon Sandfort